rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.3.3.
 Stream Instance for Standard Input/Output

-There are some `stream` instances that are available without explicit creation.
+There are three `stream` instances that are assigned to variables in `sys` module.

 * `sys.stdin` &hellip; Standard input that retrieves data from key board.
 * `sys.stdout` &hellip; Standard output that outputs texts to display.